kevinbeirne1/CS50W-Projects/README.md

 ## _Project Description_

 This project introduces Django Models.
-Project 1 - Wiki output each Entry to a new `.md` file.
+In Project 1 each new wiki Entry was written to a new `.md` file.
 In this project we use Django Models to create SQL databases to store/share our information.
 We also build on our knowledge of forms to create ModelForms for easy creation/update of Model instances

 #### Skills Utilized
 - Django